 An Exterior Insulation Finish System (EIFS) is an insulated decorative finish system applied to the exterior walls of the home.
 Another term for this is synthetic stucco.
-On an exterior wall, we typically have 2x4 or 2x6 studs for framing.
-The sheathing (substrate) on the exterior side of the framing is typically plywood, OSB board, or something of that nature.
-Insulation board made of polystyrene (or similar material) is secured to the exterior wall surface by way of mechanical fasteners or adhesives.
+On an exterior wall, 2x4 or 2x6 studs typically are typically used for framing.
+Plywood, OSB board, or something of that nature is used for the sheathing (substrate) on the exterior side of the framing.
+Insulation board made of polystyrene (or similar material) is secured to the exterior wall surface with mechanical fasteners or adhesives.
 A synthetic basecoat material is applied on top of the insulation along with a fiberglass mesh.
 One or more finish coats are applied on top of the basecoat giving the wall a stucco-like finish appearance.
 Caulk is then used around doors and windows for additional seal and finish.
-The inside of the wall is typically finished with fiberglass insulation in the wall cavity.
-4 mill poly (plastic sheathing) is glued or stapled to the face of the interior studs as a vapor barrier prior to hanging drywall.
+The inside of the wall is usually finished with fiberglass insulation in the wall cavity.
+4 millimeter poly (plastic sheathing) is glued or stapled to the face of the interior studs as a vapor barrier prior to hanging drywall.

-Unfortunately, many walls that use EIFS have moisture within the wall.
-Over the years, there have been several attempts to resolve this problem, including creating a drainage system behind the insulation board or caulking and painting the EIFS with water-resistance paint.
+Unfortunately, many walls with EIFS have moisture within them.
+Over the years, there have been several attempts to resolve this problem, such as installing a drainage system behind the insulation board or caulking and painting the EIFS with a water-resistant paint.
 Preventing the water from getting behind the EIFS from the outside is a must.
-Installing gutters to divert rain water away from the surface is encouraged, but unfortunately that can’t stop the entire problem.
+Installing gutters to divert rain water away from the surface is encouraged, but unfortunately that can’t completely fix the problem.

 A Solution